Get $50 Instantly: Top Apps for Quick Cash in 2026

 Cons

-• Eligibility for higher advances requires meeting several criteria over time
+• Eligibility for higher advances requires meeting several criteria over 60+ days

-• Requires Albert checking account for maximum advance amounts
+• Requires Albert checking account and consistent direct deposits for maximum advance amounts

 Chime MyPay